karabasss/sftp_docker/README.md

 Script supports only yum and apt systems.

-You must have sudo rights.
+You must have sudo rights and git installed.

 SFTP port = 2222